 Let’s just get one thing on the table here: If you’re visiting Miami with kids, you’re going to want to get a babysitter for at least one night and hit up the nightlife.
 (Call your hotel’s concierge when you make reservations, or visit Care.com to find a local caregiver.
 Just know that Friday and Saturday nights are in high demand, so make your arrangements in advance to ensure you can book someone with plenty of great ratings.)
 Not into the untz-untz club scene?
 Make a reservation for dinner at 27 Restaurant at The Freehand Hotel, then wander over to the Broken Shaker tiki bar right across the pool area for post-meal drinks.

 It’s a bit of a hike from Miami Beach, but if you have the time, plan to spend a day on Key Biscayne and its idyllic Crandon Park Beach, which boasts huge stretches of sand and shallow water going quite far out.
 And if you’d like to spend part of your trip enjoying a more resortlike experience (and are willing to splurge), the Ritz-Carlton Key Biscayne is reportedly the most kid-friendly resort maybe ever — they’ll even whisk your children away to their day camp program, Ritz Kids, while you soak in the sun.

-So lessons learned: First, make sure you google "spring break timing" next time you plan a pre-summer beach vacation with the little ones, and second, in a city like Miami, you and your family will have such a blast that a few hundred college kids almost won't matter.
+So, first, make sure you google “spring break timing” when you plan a beach vacation with the little ones, and second, in a city like Miami, you and your family will have such a blast that a few hundred college kids almost won’t matter.